The Energetics of Content Creation in an AI World

 But when everyone can suddenly generate unlimited content, something interesting happens.
 Volume stops being impressive.

-If every blog post, caption, and article looks the same, people begin paying attention to the few things that don’t.
+If every blog post, caption, and article looks the same, people start paying extra attention to the few things that don’t.

 The ones that sound like a real person wrote them.